stutzerik/nextcaligo/README.md

 </p>

 ## Project Overview
-NextCaligo is an open source, free VPS management platform.
+NextCaligo is an open source, free <b>VPS management platform</b>.
 The aim of the project is to offer a modern, free alternative to the currently used VPS hosting softwares.
 Most web hosting companies use the same expensive, cumbersome VPS control panel softwares.
 Imagine a fast interface where you can create VPSs, application containers & high availability (HA) VMs in less than 1 minute with just one click.
 This is the future and will be the main direction of the project.